mcelotto/Feature_Info_Transfer/README.md

 The main scripts to compute FIT, cFIT and Transfer Entropy (TE) from discrete data are compute_FIT.m, compute_cFIT.m, and compute_TE.m, respectively.
 These scripts take as an input a set of discrete arrays, representing neural responses at specific time points (i.e. the past/present activity of the sender and receiver regions) and external features of interest sampled across experimental trials.

-The example_FIT_TE.m script shows an example application of compute_FIT and compute_TE.
+The example_FIT_TE.m script shows an example application of compute_FIT and compute_TE on simulated data.

 The software has been tested with MATLAB version R2021a, no further dependencies are required.
 The software is released under the MIT license.